Kai-Ming/documentation/README.md

 On construction calls the `testing()` function.

 - **`testing`**
-  - Gets the NFT and the balance from the `Web3API` and show the NFT.
+  - Gets the NFT from the `Web3API`, and get the balance in Solana from `SolanaAPI` and show the NFT.

 </details>
 &nbsp;